deja-vu-platform/deja-vu/README.md

 ## Create an App

-(This won't work until the npm packages are public, see "Contributing" instructions to create an app)

 - If you haven't done so already, install [Node.js](https://nodejs.org) v10.
   [We don't currently support v12](https://github.com/spderosso/deja-vu/issues/352).
 See [help](#installation-helptips).
 - If you haven't done so already, install [MongoDB](https://www.mongodb.com/) 4.0+